A martingale approach to noncommutative stochastic calculus: Introduction

 In Section \ref{sec.stochint}, we develop a general theory of stochastic integration with respect to the $L^2$-decomposable processes introduced in Section \ref{sec.NCsemi}.
-We do so by adapting the classical method -- explained in Section \ref{sec.phil} -- of proving an It\^{o} isometry using the Dol\'{e}ans measure of a square integrable martingale.
+We do so by adapting the classical method, explained in Section \ref{sec.phil}, of proving an It\^{o} isometry using the Dol\'{e}ans measure of a square-integrable martingale.
 In Section \ref{sec.QC}, the most technically challenging part, we develop our theory of noncommutative quadratic covariation.
-In Section \ref{sec.BDG}, we obtain our noncommutative Bukholder--Davis--Gundy inequalities.
+In Section \ref{sec.BDG}, we obtain our noncommutative Burkholder--Davis--Gundy inequalities.
 We also compute examples of quadratic covariations in Section \ref{sec.QCexs} that shed new light on other calculations in the literature.

-Finally, Section \ref{sec.NCIF} introduces a concept of adapted $C^2$ (and more generally $C^{k,\ell}$) maps defined on subsets of operator algebras, and -- using the theory from the preceding sections -- proves our noncommutative It\^{o} formula.
+In Section \ref{sec.NCIF}, we introduce a concept of adapted $C^2$ maps (more generally, adapted $C^{k,\ell}$ maps) defined on subsets of operator algebras and prove our noncommutative It\^{o}'s formula for such maps.
 Using ideas and results from \cite{JLS2022,NikitopoulosNCk}, we conclude in Sections \ref{sec.trsmoothmaps} and \ref{sec.NCk} with many examples of applying the formula, demonstrating its computational flexibility and recovering other noncommutative It\^{o} formulas from the literature as special cases.

+Finally, Appendix \ref{sec.CstarLp} fills a small gap in the literature on noncommutative $L^p$ spaces---see Section \ref{sec.freeprob} for more information---and Appendix \ref{sec.nota} is a notation index for the reader's convenience.

-\subsection{Philosophy of the Approach}
+\subsection{Philosophy of the approach}

 Using classical stochastic calculus as our guide, we describe the philosophy of the present paper's approach to noncommutative stochastic calculus.
-For this purpose, we assume familiarity with the basics of continuous-time stochastic processes.
+For the duration of this discussion, we assume the reader is familiar with the basics of continuous-time stochastic processes; see \cite{CW1990,EK1986,RY1999} for relevant background.
 Aside from Theorem \ref{thm.matBMtilde} and Remark \ref{rem.Poisson} below, we shall not use this material elsewhere in the paper.
-Please see \cite{CW1990,EK1986} for relevant background.